July is National Minority Mental Health Awareness Month

+Mental illness affects one in four adults and one in ten children in America.
 The U.S. Surgeon General reports that minorities are less likely to receive diagnosis and treatment for their mental illness, have less access to and availability of mental health services and often receive a poorer quality of mental health care.
 Furthermore, mental illness is a leading cause of disability, yet nearly two-thirds of people with a diagnosable mental illness do not seek treatment, and racial and ethnic groups in the U.S. are even less likely to get help, according to the National Alliance on Mental Illness.

 Enhancing the Delivery of Health Care: Eliminating Health Disparities through a Culturally & Linguistically Centered Integrated Health Care

 You will need Adobe Acrobat® Reader™ to view PDF files located on this site.
 If you do not already have Adobe Acrobat® Reader™, you can download here for free.